tinovyatkin/pass-js/README.md

 # Start with a template

 Start with a template.
-A template has all the common data fields that will be shared between your passbook, and also defines the keys to use for signing it.
+A template has all the common data fields that will be shared between your passes, and also defines the keys to use for signing it.

 ```
 var createTemplate = require("passbook");